 This delicate intervention is what opens the door to two songs by women.
 Yemi Alade’s “Johnny” and Chindinma’s “Kedike” are the most important songs by women since 1999 by Jide Taiwo’s account.
 If this statement does not ring true in your opinion, then we can be in agreement that the methods are somewhat flawed.
 We can further agree that popularity, not importance, can be objectively measured.

-But History Made is not really about the songs themselves and if these songs were to become some kind of playlist for the uninitiated listener, it will be an absolute disservice because how do we talk about Afrobeats, without reflect on the way the music has changed itself, without one of her longest serving heroes, Timaya.
-And Timaya’s place is so assured in the contemporary history of Afrobeats history that it is sacrilegious for him to be exempted totally from the conversation.
+But History Made is not really about the songs themselves and if these songs were to become some kind of playlist for the uninitiated listener, it will be an absolute disservice because how do we talk about Afrobeats, without reflecting on the way the music has changed itself, without one of her longest serving heroes, Timaya.
+And Timaya’s place is so assured in the contemporary history of Afrobeats history that it will be sacrilegious for him to be exempt totally from the conversation.

-If there is a single most important song, the book does not expressly say but the stardust showered on Wizkid’s remix of “Ojuelegba” with Skepta and Drake is suggestive of how iconic that moment was for Afrobeats.
-The makings of Marvin Records, Don Jazzy’s response to his separation from his joint venture with D’Banj, Mo Hits, also enjoys an authorial effusiveness that wasn’t quite sustained throughout the book.
+If there is a single most important song, the book does not expressly say but the stardust showered on Wizkid’s remix of “Ojuelegba” with Skepta and Drake suggests how iconic that moment was for Afrobeats.
+The makings of Marvin Records, Don Jazzy’s response to his separation from his joint venture with D’Banj, Mo Hits, also enjoys an effusiveness that wasn’t sustained throughout the book.

 History Made is a personal reflection on Afrobeats by one of its enduring fans and as with all personal histories, the bias is obvious from the selected songs to what is left unsaid about each song and artiste.
 The book works as a compendium of profiles of the musicians who made this music, stitching together common and insider knowledge, rare interviews and personal insight.

 For anyone who loves Afrobeats since Eddie Montana, formerly of The Remedies, lent his vocal cords to the opening adlibs of “Sakomo” this book is simply unputdownable.
-There is still a lot to be said, like Taiwo suggested in his preface, but here is a gambit, a making of history in its own right.
+There is still a lot to be said, like Taiwo suggested in his preface; this is a gambit, a making of history in its own right.